-Mount Fernie Provincial Park is beautiful and lush forested area with secluded sites, ample hiking and biking trails, Lizard Creek and excellent nature-based exploring.
+Mount Fernie Provincial Park is a beautiful and lush forested area with secluded sites, ample hiking and biking trails, Lizard Creek and excellent nature-based exploring.

 NOTE: This is a very popular campground, reservable sites get booked up early.
-There is a maximum 7 night stay policy.
+There is a maximum 7-night stay policy.

 Mt Fernie Provincial Park is just 3 kilometres west of Fernie off Hwy 3, between Fernie Alpine Resort and the City of Fernie.
-The 259 hectare park protects the sensitive flora and fauna in the park and the banks of Lizard Creek.
+The 259-hectare park protects the sensitive flora and fauna in the park and the banks of Lizard Creek.

 About Mt Fernie Provincial Park Campground